RocketRace/rocketrace.github.io/_posts/2025-03-23-nixos-on-a-macbook-pro.md

 This immensely simplified the rest of the installation process.
 Frankly everything else was a breeze from that point on.
 I was able to simply stick a graphical NixOS installer onto my USB stick and install from there.
-I selected "replace existing partition" from the GUI, since I had already gotten my NixOS root partition (manually) set up previously.
-I realized that this did not enable swap, so I had to later manually add `swapDevices = [{device = "...";}];` to my configuration, pointing to the 16GB swap partition I set up earlier.
+During the graphical installation, I selected "replace existing partition", since I had already gotten my NixOS root partition (manually) set up previously.
+I realized however that this did not enable swap, so I had to later manually add `swapDevices = [{device = "...";}];` to my configuration (pointing to the 16GB swap partition I set up earlier).
 I opted to not use a DE, since this laptop had dreams of becoming a little server.
-Afterwards, I wrapped the pregenerated `configuration.nix` into a flake, added `nixos-hardware.nixosModules.apple-macbook-pro-11-1` as another module, set up the Tailscale and SSH services, set up some git SSH keys, and suddenly everything is working super well!
+Afterwards, I wrapped the pregenerated `configuration.nix` into a flake, added `nixos-hardware.nixosModules.apple-macbook-pro-11-1` as another module, set up the Tailscale and SSH services, initialized some git SSH keys, and at last everything is working super well!

 **I have my current server configuration [on GitHub][minun servu].** It is fairly minimal for now (still missing some power management/sleep configuration so I can run her with the lid down), and I